Docker Follower Node Deployment

 The Follower Starts, but the Primary Connection Test Fails

-Check these three things first:
+Check these things first:

-- Whether the
+- Whether the remote node transport mode is correct.

-base_urlin the primary admin panel is an address the primary can actually reach. - Whether port mapping, reverse proxy, or NAT routes traffic correctly to the follower's
+- In direct mode, whether port mapping, reverse proxy, or NAT routes traffic correctly to the follower's

 3000. - Whether the follower